Dating trees

 In exercises 1 and 2 we’ll use the molecular sequence data to infer the relationships among living species and transform the branch lengths assuming a strict or relaxed clock model.
 Since these analyses don’t incorporate any information from the geological record, this approach can only be used to infer the relative age of speciation events.

-In exercises 3 and 4 we’ll use information from the fossil record to calibrate the tree to absolute time using two different approaches to calibration (node dating versus the fossilized birth-death process).
-Finally, in exercise 5 we’ll also incorporate the morphological data to infer the relationships and divergence times among living and fossil bear species (total-evidence dating).
+In exercise 3 we’ll use information from the fossil record to calibrate the tree to absolute time using node-dating.
+Finally, in exercise 4 we’ll also incorporate the morphological data to infer the relationships and divergence times among living and fossil bear species (total-evidence dating).

 The data